Psychology Hacks to Convert Sales!

 The decoy effect is the psychology where a consumer changes their mind between two options when presented with a third option known as the "decoy."
 When looking at the above graphic you can see that you get a much larger coffee for only $0.50 more.
 Consumers will then naturally buy the more expensive option, which is exactly what the seller wants.
 Typically, the middle priced item is the decoy.

 There are three types of buyers:

 - The person who is looking for a deal who will ALWAYS purchase the cheapest option.

 - The person who looks for value, rather than price.

 - The person who purchases the most expensive item regardless of value.

 As you can see, there is only one customer that you can convince to spend more money.
-That's the second purchaser.
+That's the second buyer.